Special Event Permit Process

 - The application contains a material misrepresentation or fraudulent information.

 - The applicant owes money to the City from another event, services provided or damages to city property.

 - Another completed application was received and given preliminary approval for the same date and or space.

-- The applicant does not follow all applicable city ordinances, traffic rules, park rules and regulations, state health laws, fire codes and liquor licensing regulations.
+- The applicant does not follow all applicable city ordinances, traffic rules, park rules and regulations, state health laws, fire codes, and liquor licensing regulations.

-- The use or event proposed by the applicant would present an unreasonable danger to health or safety of the public or applicant.
+- The use or event proposed by the applicant would present an unreasonable danger to the health or safety of the public or applicant.

 - If the applicant cannot follow applicable local, state and federal license requirements for all or part of the planned event.

 - If the use or event is against the law.